tannerdino/F2P/Guides/F2P_Iron_Guide.md

 - Smith: ~0.30% (0.33% UIM)
 - Crafting: ~3.00%

 Keep in mind, in order to precisely find the answer, we'd need to look at hours saved per law, which is a lot of math work as a lot of skills depend on each other.
 A rough estimate gives us enough evidence to assume that smithing and crafting are prioritized over runecrafting, assuming you play efficiently on a normal ironman account.
 On UIM's and HCIM's, prioritizing runecrafting over smithing doesn't lose you a significant amount of time, compared to how much time you lose on a normal iron.
-[Suicide bodies] is the reason why law rc on ironman isnt as good.
-Smithing also gives a significant amount of magic xp, as stated in [smithing].
+[Suicide bodies]() is the reason why law rc on ironman isnt as good.
+Smithing also gives a significant amount of magic xp, as stated in [smithing]().

 Assuming we're prioritizing smithing and crafting over runecrafting, we can use this simple formula to determine the Monster2:Ogress ratio.
 With this ratio, we can very easily determine the percentage of both monsters.
 ![Bigformula](https://user-images.githubusercontent.com/61213166/117911432-c8073780-b2ab-11eb-8951-7dc6c4680ea1.png)